 Claypot Curry Chicken Wings

 The Claypot Curry Chicken Wings is the all-time favourite of locals.
 Every plate comes with two chicken wings and potatoes.
-Plus, you have a choice whether to dine it with rice or bread.
+Plus, you can choose whether to dine it with rice or bread.
 It has a mild spicy flavour.
 So, if you’re not into tangy tastes, this one is good for you.
 In addition, the curry sauce is rich in coconut milk.
-Therefore, completing the authenticity of the dish.
+Therefore completing the authenticity of the dish.

 Grab the tasty dish at 85 Redhill Lane, #01-66, Redhill Lane Block 85 Food Centre, Singapore, 150085.

 Yan Fried Bee Hoon and Chicken Wings